zephyrproject-rtos/zephyr/doc/reference/auth/auth_api_ref.rst

   constrained devices.
 Identities are verified using X.509 certificates and trusted root certificates.
 The DTLS handshake steps are used for authentication, a successful handshake means each side of the connection has been properly authenticated.
-A result of the DTLS handshake steps is a shared secret key which can be used to encrypted further communications, this is up to the firmware application to implement.
-For the ZAUTH this key is not used.
+A result of the DTLS handshake steps is a shared secret key which can be used to encrypted further communications using the underlying Mbed DTLS implementation.
+There are two functions, auth_lib_dtls_send() and auth_lib_dtls_recv(), that enable an application to send/receive DTLS messages after a successful handshake.
+See the Bluetooth sample application code.

 * Challenge-Response.
 A simple Challenge-Response authentication method is an alternative lighter weight